michaloo/dockerpresso/documentation/HOW_TO_CHANGE_WP_CONFIG.md

-# How to change wp-config.php file?
+# How to change setup in wp-config.php file?

 Since we are in

 edit .env file and restart containers

-`sh dockerpresso up`
+`dockerpresso up`